jenkinsci/maplelabs-apm-plugin/DesignArchitecture.md

 - APM Jenkins Plugin once installed will be running on Jenkins to collect the metrics at regular intervals.
 - Node metrics, job metrics & jenkins metrics (as mentioned above) are collected at regular intervals.
-- In addition to the metrics, various events are also collected in the form of logs by sfagent.
+- In addition to the metrics, various events are also collected in the form of metrics and reported on event basis.

 **Index & Store Data in Snappyflow (Elasticsearch & Kafka):**